 Sepsis can start with any bacterial infection.
 That infection can be in the bladder, or in the chest, or even on the skin.
-But the infection worsens and spreads through the blood.
+But when you have sepsis, the infection worsens and spreads through the blood.
 The body's immune reaction can make things worse, not better, and it can cause a sudden, untreatable drop in blood pressure called septic shock.

 The symptoms of sepsis vary.
-They may include:
+They can include:

 Further problems of sepsis

-Bacteria in the blood may infect other organs, causing inflammation of the:
+Bacteria in the blood can infect other organs, causing inflammation of the: